boetiusj/hugo/content/pages/privacy-policy.md

 #### Contacting us

-If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please [email us](info@crestwoodpainting.com) or call 816-805-4515.
+If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please email us at info@crestwoodpainting.com or call 816-805-4515.

 This document was last updated on Aug.
 14, 2024